Roundup

 It scores 9.3 because the community recognizes what matters most in daily EV ownership: the car just works, every day, without compromise.

-Effortless performance meets premium luxury — 619 hp, 300+ mile range, and BMW's finest interior.
+Effortless performance meets premium luxury — 650 hp, up to 303-mile EPA range, and BMW's finest interior.

-The iX M60 is a fundamentally different proposition from the Taycan or Model 3.
-This is a luxury living room that happens to produce 610 horsepower.
+The iX M70 is a fundamentally different proposition from the Taycan or Model 3.
+This is a luxury living room that happens to produce 650 horsepower.
 The ride quality is phenomenal.
 The interior materials — crystal controls, sustainable textiles, real wood — make the Tesla cabin feel like a tech demo by comparison.

 The Charging Reality

 What the rankings don't show directly is how heavily charging infrastructure influences satisfaction.
-Tesla owners consistently rate their ownership experience higher partly because Supercharger access removes friction.
-Other manufacturers have improved — CCS availability has expanded significantly — but the gap still exists.
-If you're buying a non-Tesla EV, research your local charging options before signing.
+Tesla owners still rate their ownership experience highly partly because Supercharger access removes friction — but with NACS adoption complete, most new EVs get that same access.
+If you're buying a non-Tesla EV, confirm whether your specific model and trim ship with a NACS port or require an adapter before signing.

 The Efficiency Play